 It is highly advisable to extend your lease before it falls below 80 years.
 The reason for this is that when the lease drops below 80 years then the freeholder can also ask for 50% of the property's 'marriage value’.
 Marriage value is the estimated amount of extra value that would be added to the property by extending the lease.

 If the lease falls below 70 years it will be harder to obtain a mortgage.
 Below 60 years it will be nearly impossible to obtain a mortgage.
 It will consequently be very difficult to sell the property with an unexpired lease term of fewer than 60 years.

 Practically speaking if you’re a leaseholder with fewer than 90 years to run on your lease, you should be thinking about extending if you can.

 Buying a leasehold

-The key point here is that once you become the new owner you will have to wait two years before you can start the formal process of extending your lease.
+The critical point is that once you become the new owner you will have to wait two years before you can start the formal process of extending your lease.
 If the lease you are buying only has 82 years to run, then you could find yourself having to pay marriage value when you extend.

-What is a 'share of freehold'?
+What is a 'Share of Freehold (SOFH)'?

 Owning a share of the freehold is when a leaseholder also owns a share in the freehold.